Thousands flee, dozens reported killed as Turkey pushes Syria assault

 Republican Senator Lindsey Graham, usually a vocal Trump ally, has been one of the most outspoken critics of his decision to withdraw U.S. troops from northeastern Syria.
 He unveiled a framework for sanctions on Turkey with Democratic Senator Chris Van Hollen.

-Their proposed sanctions would target the assets of senior officials including Erdogan, mandate sanctions over Turkey’s purchase of a Russian S-400 missile defence system and impose visa restrictions.
+Their proposed sanctions would target the assets of senior officials including Erdogan, mandate sanctions over Turkey’s purchase of a Russian S-400 missile defense system and impose visa restrictions.

 They also would sanction anyone who conducted military transactions with Turkey or supported energy production for use by its armed forces, apart from U.S. military assistance.
 The measure would require a report on Erdogan’s net worth and assets.